-- Shabbat Coaches: One on One support where each host can explore the questions or challenges he or she faces when hosting a Jewish ritual.
+- Shabbat Coaches: One-on-one support where each host can explore the questions or challenges he or she faces when hosting a Jewish ritual.

 - “Nosh:pitality”: Fun events where our community comes together to learn things such as cooking, challah baking, cocktail making, and ritual facilitation.

-- Welcoming Spaces – For multiple, individually hosted dinners that take place at the same time.
+- Welcoming Spaces: For multiple, individually hosted dinners that take place at the same time.
 An example of a welcoming space is the rooftop of the JCC in Manhattan where 15 hosts can reserve a table, invite friends, and be provided with wine, challah and dessert, plus live music and the opportunity to meet more than 100 other hosts and guests.

 We work to ensure that all OneTable staff, users of the OneTable platform, and participants of OneTable events feel welcome and safe.
 Our platform is dedicated to facilitating a positive, welcoming Shabbat dinner experience.